Cycadelic Records: Background

 Wan Joon Kim was born in Chōsen, in what is now North Korea, between 1933 and 1934.
 After the liberation and division of the Korean peninsula, he fled North Korea by fishing boat in 1950.
 He and his wife, Boo Ja, immigrated to the United States in 1976 and joined an early wave of Korean immigrants to Los Angeles.
-He began selling items at swap meets as his source of income, initially selling hair clips.
-Kim became interested in hip-hop music upon seeing the popularity of a vendor selling hip-hop CDs at the Roadium Open Air Market in Torrance.
+They immigrated with three young children, including Kirk and Jinna.
+Wan Joon and Boo Ja began selling items at swap meets as his source of income, initially selling hair clips.
+Wan Joon became interested in hip-hop music upon seeing the popularity of vendor Steve Yano, who sold hip-hop CDs at the Roadium Open Air Market in Torrance.
+Roadium was one of many swap meets to sell records of West Coast hip hop, a genre that emerged in the 1980s, and swap meets would become part of the genre's subcultural folklore.

 The Compton Fashion Center was established in 1985 by six Korean swap meet vendors, including Doo Choi, who became its president.
 It was the first indoor swap meet in Southern California.
-The vendors purchased a former Sears store in Compton, California for $2.8 million, spending another $1.4 million to convert it to a swap meet with 350 stalls.
-It was near the large Roadium and Paramount swap meets, and targeted a Black and Hispanic demographic.
+The vendors purchased a former Sears store in Compton, California for $2.8 million, spending another $1.4 million to convert it to a swap meet.
+The swap meet had 350 stalls, each ten feet across, in a design influenced by Korean and Latin American markets.
+It was near the large outdoor swap meets of Roadium and Paramount, and targeted a Black and Hispanic demographic.
 By 1987, the building had 300 vendors, 60% of which were owned by Koreans, selling a range of products and foods.
+The Compton Swap Meet was one of the largest in the region.
+It had a successful business model with a high ratio of rent money to area, enabled small businesses run by immigrants, and provided products in an area that largely lacked chain retailers.
+This business model became popular; by 1991, Greater Los Angeles had over 100 indoor swap meets, mostly owned by Koreans, operating in most of the area's racial minority neighborhoods.